 Current Monthly Statistics

-According to the Lubbock Association of Realtors’ (HAR) May 2022 Market Update, single-family home sales fell 7.8 percent, marking the second consecutive monthly year-over-year decline with 437 units sold compared to 474 in May of 2021.
-On a year-to-date basis, sales are down slightly at 2.5 percent, with 1,934 sales compared to 1,984 in May 2021.
+According to the Lubbock Association of Realtors’ (LAR) June 2022 Market Update, single-family home sales fell 14.8 percent, marking the third consecutive monthly year-over-year decline with 493 units sold compared to 578 in June of 2021.
+On a year-to-date basis, sales are down 5.1 percent, with 2,432 sales compared to 2,562 through June 2021.

-For the third straight month, the ‘Close to Original List Price Ratio’ for single-family homes broke the 100 percent mark, rising 100.8 percent — the highest percentage ever.
-That means that a majority of buyers paid above list price for homes on the market.
+For the fourth straight month, the ‘Close to Original List Price Ratio’ for single-family homes was above 100 percent at 100.2 percent.
+This means that even with inventory increasing, buyers are still making offers above list price for homes on the market.

-Active listings (the total number of available properties) jumped a whopping 37.5 percent and total dollar volume for May rose 10.8 percent to $556 million.
+Active listings (the total number of available properties) saw another dramatic increase, up 31.8 percent compared to June 2021 and total dollar volume for June rose 8 percent to $703 million.

-Helped by a 11.3 percent increase in new listings, months of inventory reached a 1.2-months supply, the highest level since October 2021 when it was 1.3 months.
-Housing inventory for the state stands at a 1.5-months supply according to the latest report from Texas Realtors (TR), while nationally there is a 2.2-months supply, according to the latest report from the National Association of Realtors (NAR).
+With an influx of new listings, months of inventory reached a 1.5-months supply, the highest level since October 2021 when it was 1.3 months.
+Housing inventory statewide increased substantially, at 2.1-months supply according to the latest report from Texas Realtors (TR), while nationally there is a 2.6-months supply, according to the latest report from the National Association of Realtors (NAR).
 A 6.0-months supply is traditionally considered a “balanced market,” in which neither the buyer nor the seller has an advantage.